StackExchange/dnscontrol/docs/_functions/domain/CNAME.md

 name: CNAME
 parameters:
   - name
-  - address
+  - target
   - modifiers...
 ---

 CNAME adds a CNAME record to the domain.
 The name should be the relative label for the domain.
 Using `@` or `*` for CNAME records is not recommended, as different providers support them differently.

-Adress should be a string representing the CNAME target.
+Target should be a string representing the CNAME target.
 If it is a single label we will assume it is a relative name on the current domain.
 If it contains *any* dots, it should be a fully qualified domain name, ending with a `.`.

 {% include startExample.html %}
 {% highlight js %}